The end of stay-cation

-To silent springs and reawakenings.
+To stay-cations and reawakenings.

 “I have experienced first hand the benefits of listening to my body.”

 I just want to thank Andrea for expanding my concept of delicious food and helping me stick with it!
 It has been a remarkable experience.
 I remember filling out the survey at the beginning asking us to outline our goals for the detox.
 I did not check “tapping into your body’s wisdom” and I wasn’t even really sure what that meant.
 I get it now and have experienced first hand the benefits of listening to my body.
-I doubt that I will pick up certain foods again and I will be much more mindful of what I put in my body. ~ Claudia
+I doubt that I will pick up certain foods again and I will be much more mindful of what I put in my body.

 “I am savoring the sweetness of life a lot more.”

 Over the past week I have been taking out A LOT of sugar from my diet.
 My food is a lot less sweet but something quite sweet (and unexpected) came out of this: I am savoring the sweetness of life a lot more.
 The crisp air smells sweet, the smells from the fresh food I’m preparing are intoxicating, the spots of sunshine feel like honey on my cheeks.
 Having less sugar in my body opens my pores and senses to the sweetness of life.
 I had forgotten how much there was.